 COLLABORATIONS & CONNECTIONS

-Black Violin has performed for over 100,000 students in the US and Europe, and has partnered with Yamaha and NAMM (National Association of Music Manufactures) to continue supporting music education.
-The Black Violin Foundation reaches students through free performances and work through youth symphonies, community centers, and low-income, Title 1 schools.
+Black Violin has performed for over 100,000 students in the US and Europe and has partnered with Yamaha and NAMM (National Association of Music Manufactures) to continue supporting music education.
+The Black Violin Foundation reaches students through free performances and works through youth symphonies, community centers, and low-income, Title 1 schools.
 The duo’s wives are the co-directors of the foundation.

 The group maintains a mentorship program at Mary M. Bethune Elementary School in Broward County, Florida.